Ricardo666666/Effective-Modern-Cpp-Zh/README.md

-Effective Modern C++ gitbook ÖÐÎÄ·­Òë
+Effective Modern C++ gitbook ä¸­æ–‡ç¿»è¯‘
 =====================================

 42 SPECIFIC WAYS TO IMPROVE YOUR USE OF C++11 AND C++14